cambridge-cares/TheWorldAvatar/Agents/Py4mlAgent/README.md

 Note that the number of neurons in the input and output layers is automatically set based on the features and target data size.

-In case of Random Forests and Support Vector Machines regressors these are any parameters listed in the `sklearn` documentation for each model constructor (see [RF](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html) and [SVR](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVR.html))
+In case of Random Forests and Support Vector Machines regressors these are any parameters listed in the `sklearn` documentation for each model constructor (see [RF](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html) and [SVR](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVR.html)).

 Do note that each supported model has its own module defining how the parameters are created and pre-processed before passing them to the model constructor.
-If any modifications are required, simply look into the `py4ml.hpo.hpo_<model_name>` module and look into the `model_create` function.
+If any modifications are required, simply look into the `py4ml.hpo.hpo_<model_name>.py` module and look into the `model_create` function.
 The default behaviour is to pass the parameters as they are defined in the input file.

 Defining model specific hyper-parameters offers some flexibility.
 The syntax follows the optuna syntax for setting hyper-parameters with a couple of modifications.
-The list below shows some example options, whereas for a mode detailed overview please visit the [optuna documentation](https://optuna.readthedocs.io/en/stable/reference/distributions.html):
+The list below shows some example options, whereas for a more detailed overview please visit the [optuna documentation](https://optuna.readthedocs.io/en/stable/reference/distributions.html):

 ```json
 {